Session 3 - Module A: Advanced Orchestration Patterns¶

 total_weight += weight

-# Create synthesized research result
+# Create synthesized data ingestion result

 synthesis = {

-"confidence_intervals": self._calculate_confidence_intervals(weighted_results),
+"confidence_intervals": self._calculate_data_confidence_intervals(weighted_results),

 "source_attribution": {